M-CM/indivo_provision/README.md

 #Configuration

 * Edit conf.coffee and fill in your rackspace account name
-* You do not need to put your API key into the conf file since it is secret.
-You will be securely prompeted for it when needed.

 #Provisioning a new Indivo X server on Rackspace
 * cd into the repository root directory